LouisBrunner/dnd-multi-backend/packages/react-dnd-multi-backend/README.md

       // by default, will dispatch a duplicate `mousedown` event when this backend is activated },
     {
+      backend: TouchBackend,
-      backend: TouchBackend({enableMouseEvents: true}), // Note that you can call your backends with options
+      // Note that you can call your backends with options
+      options: {enableMouseEvents: true},
       preview: true,
       transition: TouchTransition,
       // will not dispatch a duplicate `touchstart` event when this backend is activated